justarecipe/justarecipe.github.io/_posts/2020-05-10-sunflower-butter-energy-balls.md

 * 2 cups old-fashioned oats*
 * 1 1/4 cups sunflower butter
 * 1/4 cup honey
-* 1/2 to 1 cup chocolate chips (your preference, chocolate lovers)*
+* 1/2 to 1 cup mini chocolate chips (your preference, chocolate lovers)*
 * 2 Tbsp. chia seeds*

 Combine all ingredients in a large bowl or mixer.
 Beat on low until well mixed.
 Roll mixture into balls.
 Depending on your preference, you can do smaller bite-size amounts or make each ball a bit larger.
 Store in an airtight container and refrigerate for 3 to 5 days.